swift-server/guides/README.md

 Another important detail about testing for Linux is the `Tests/LinuxMain.swift` file.
 For versions prior to Swift 5.1, This file provides SwiftPM an index of all the tests it needs to run on Linux.

 - For version Swift 5.1 and later, this file is no longer required and testing with `--enable-test-discovery` seamlessly discovers the tests.
 This will be the default behvior in future releases of Swift.
+Until this is the default, it can be useful to keep `Tests/LinuxMain.swift` around but with with the following code to remind you to use the flag:

+   `fatalError("Please use `swift test --enable-test-discovery` to run the tests instead")`

 - For versions prior to Swift 5.1, it is critical to keep this file up-to-date as you add more unit tests.
 To regenerate this file, run `swift test --generate-linuxmain` after adding tests.
 It is also a good idea to include this command as part of the continuous integration setup.
 For version Swift 5.1 or later, this